judeomg/OADF/README.md

-Here is the updated `README.md` file with descriptions in English:

----

-# OADF: OpenAI Developer Forum Analysis

-This repository contains datasets and scripts for analyzing the OpenAI Developer Forum, aiming to help researchers explore community interaction patterns and trends.
+This repository contains datasets and scripts for analyzing the OpenAI Developer Forum and GitHub issues data from major vendors (Gemini, Llama, and OpenAI).
+The goal is to explore community interaction patterns, identify challenges, and analyze trends.

 ---